Time dispersion in quantum electrodynamics: Introduction

 \paragraph{If dispersion in time/energy is real, why has it not already been seen?}

 QED has been confirmed to extraordinary precision in a wide variety of experiments, to the point where there is a wikipedia page on ``Precision Tests of QED''.
-If the wave function should be treated as a function of time, wouldn't we have already seen indications of this?
+If such dispersion in energy (and therefore time) is present, wouldn't we have already seen indications of this?

-The most obvious estimate of the scale at which such effects should be seen is the Bohr radius divided by $c$; the time it would take a photon to cross an atom.
+The most obvious estimate of the scale at which such effects should be seen is the Bohr radius $a_{0}$ divided by $c$; the time it would take a photon to cross an atom.
 This is of order attoseconds: $\frac{{a_{0}}}{c}\approx.177a$s.
 This is at the edge of current experimental technology so technically within reach.
-But small enough that associated effects are unlikely to be seen if not specifically looked for.
+But it is small enough that associated effects are unlikely to be seen if not specifically looked for.

 Factors that make it less likely that dispersion in time would be seen by accident include: \begin{enumerate} \item Calculations in QED are normally done by taking the limit as time goes to $\pm\infty$.
 This will naturally tend to obscure effects at attosecond scale. \item Averaging over many interactions -- i.e. shining beams against targets -- will tend to average out effects in time. \item It is not something which is expected, so therefore less likely to be seen.
-The effects of dispersion in time might be hiding within the error bars in some data sets. \end{enumerate}
+The effects of dispersion in time might be hiding within the error bars in some existing data sets. \end{enumerate}

 \paragraph{Objective}